-Don't run the built in thermal printer without paper, you will eventually ruin the print head. Lift the paper bail to disable the printer.

 Here's the O2 sensor, it is used in many machines (Sun, Bear, Allen BAR 90 and BAR 97).
 Note the O ring at the bottom. |

 -If your scope option either doesn't appear on the SEA menu or disappears when you change menus, you need to install a set of ferrite rings to strip line noise.
 There's an Allen technical bulletin on how to do this.
-I can mail it to you for $2.00.
+I can email it to you.
 The ferrite rings are 2 3/8" OD, 1 3/8" ID, 3/8" thick.
 The bulletin calls for 7 ferrite rings to be installed, but my experience has shown that one or two in the scope circuitry will suffice.
 If you can't find the rings, I have a few for $10 each plus shipping.

--If your SEA has a gas bench, you can get filters
+-If your SEA has a gas bench, these filters (Allen

 -If you get a messages about low flow, insufficient flow through bench, etc. the hoses in the bench are probably crumbled.
 Just replace them with clear plastic vinyl hose (1/4" ID x 3/8" OD) from your local hardware store.
 The heat, exhaust gases and shop environment make any hoses over 20 years old suspect.